Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Introduction

 \subsection{Low-rank approximation with constraints}

-Our interest is in low-rank approximation of matrices and higher-order tensors with constraints \cite{zhang2003optimal, chu2005low, grubivsic2007efficient, grussler2018low}.
-The best low-rank approximation of a matrix is given by its truncated singular value decomposition (SVD), and we can impose the additional constraints with the method of alternating projections \cite{chu2003structured}.
-For tensors, there are no general ways to represent even the best rank-one approximation \cite{de2000best, zhang2001rank}, and the direct minimisation of the Euclidean distance has a complicated optimisation landscape.
+Our practical interest is in low-rank approximation of matrices and higher-order tensors (see, e.g., \cite{ballard2025tensor}) with constraints \cite{zhang2003optimal, grubivsic2007efficient, grussler2018low}.
+The best low-rank approximation of a matrix in the Frobenius norm is given by its truncated singular value decomposition (SVD), and we can impose additional constraints with the AP \cite{chu2003structured}.
+For tensors, there are no general ways to represent even the best rank-one approximation \cite{de2000best, zhang2001rank}, and the minimisation of the Euclidean distance has a complicated optimisation landscape.

-It is still possible to use the alternating projections to compute constrained low-rank approximations of tensors in subspace-based formats.
-The set of order-$d$ tensors with low Tucker ranks \cite{kolda2009tensor} is the intersection of $d$ sets of low-rank matrices corresponding to the $d$ unfoldings.
-Therefore, the projections can be alternated between the $d$ low-rank sets and the constraint set.
-This approach was taken in \cite{jiang2023nonnegative} to compute low-rank nonnegative approximations, but it has a major drawback: at no time during the iterations do we actually encounter a low-rank tensor, it is reached only in the limit.
-This is in contrast to the matrix case, where we work with a sequence of low-rank matrices that converges to the set of constraints and that we can halt once the constraints are almost satisfied.
+It is still possible to use the AP to compute constrained low-rank approximations for tensors in subspace-based formats such as Tucker and tensor train \cite{ballard2025tensor}.
+Indeed, the set of order-$d$ tensors with low Tucker ranks is the intersection of $d$ sets of low-rank matrices corresponding to the $d$ unfoldings.
+Therefore, the projections can be alternated between the $d$ low-rank sets and the constraint set; this approach was taken in \cite{jiang2023nonnegative} to compute low-rank nonnegative approximations.
+But there is a drawback: we would never actually encounter a low-rank tensor during such iterations, it is reached only in the limit.
+This is in contrast to the matrix case, where a sequence of low-rank matrices converges to the constraint set and the iterations can be halted once the constraints are satisfied to a `sufficient extent'.

-While it is infeasible to compute the metric projection of an order-$d$ tensor onto the set of tensors with low Tucker ranks, there are SVD-based methods to construct \textit{good} approximations that are at most $\sqrt{d}$ times worse than the \textit{best} approximation \cite{de2000multilinear}.
-In our previous work \cite{sultonov2023low}, we used this SVD-based procedure in place of the metric projection to compute low-rank nonnegative approximations of tensors in the alternating-projections fashion.
-Similar to the matrix case, this approach produces a sequence of low-rank tensors, and the numerical experiments showed convergence to the nonnegative orthant.
+While it is infeasible to compute the metric projection of an order-$d$ tensor onto the set of tensors with low Tucker ranks, the higher-order SVD (HOSVD, \cite{de2000multilinear}) method constructs a \emph{good} approximation that is at most $\sqrt{d}$ times worse than the best approximation.
+In \cite{sultonov2023low}, the HOSVD was used in place of the metric projection to compute low-rank nonnegative approximations of tensors in the AP fashion.
+Similar to the matrix case, this approach produces a sequence of low-rank tensors that, according to the numerical experiments, converges to the nonnegative~orthant.